Sharma-IT/password-generator/README.md

 - **Memory:** 500 MB RAM
 - **Storage:** 1 GB (or 8 MB excl. neccessary OS files)

-**NOTE:** Generating passwords with a character length of 16 or less will be instantaneous or take only a few seconds for most PCs, consuming an average of 15 to 20 MB of RAM during those seconds.
-However, generating passwords exceeding 16 characters may take over a minute and utilise more than 100 MB of RAM for a couple of seconds, though this us largely dependant on your PC's specifications.
-For instance, testing on the M1 MacBook revealed that passwords with character lengths as long as 99999 could be generated in under a second.
+**NOTE:** Generating passwords with a character length of 16 or less will be instantaneous or take only a few seconds for most PCs, consuming an average of 15 to 20 MB of RAM during that time.
+However, generating passwords exceeding 16 characters may take over a minute and utilise more than 100 MB of RAM for a couple of seconds, though this is largely dependant on your PC's specifications.
+For example, testing on an M1 MacBook revealed that passwords with character lengths as long as 99999 could be generated in under a second.

 ## Dependencies